HTML Web SQL Retrieve

 • Error callback — fires on SQL or schema errors; return true to roll back.

-• Null columns — missing values may be null; handle before displaying.
+• Null columns — missing values may come back as null; guard before displaying them.

 Examples Gallery